taesiri/MustGoFast/README.md

 There are a handful of techniques to remove redundancy in a trained neural network.
 For exampl after training, one can prune/delete some unimportant parts of the network, that's it, deleting some connection in the network.
 The key challenge in this to find candidate connections.

+**Two Major Category for weight pruning**:

+* The General, Non-Structured Pruning: Removing any connection and weights.
+It has no limitation for delete a connection but sometimes this method interferes with Highly Parallel and Vectorize implementation of Neural Networks, like in GPUs, which hinders the maximum speed up.
+* Structured pruning: Systematically remove some connection and weights, like removing an entire channel, layer, etc.

 **List of Papers:**

 1. Optimal Brain Damage.
 (1989) [[PDF](http://papers.nips.cc/paper/250-optimal-brain-damage.pdf)]